keithj/deoxybyte-gzip/README.txt

 This system provides gzip and gunzip functions and a Gray-streams implementation, both built on a set of lower-level zlib functions.

-Also provided are functions for inflating and deflating to and from Lisp octet vectors and Lisp octet streams, which may be tuned using the Zlib tuning parameters described in the Zlib C function deflateInit2.
+Functions are provided for inflating and deflating to and from Lisp octet vectors and Lisp octet streams, which may be tuned using the Zlib tuning parameters described in the Zlib C function deflateInit2.

+In addition, a basic implementation of the data structure described in RFC1952 is included, allowing a hybrid approach to reading gzip data, using native Lisp streams and Zlib inflate/deflate.

 Measuring execution times of the gz:gzip and gz:gunzip functions shows deoxybyte-gzip to be fractionally slower than gzip/gunzip.
 The